-BUS 415: Entrepreneurship
+BUS 415: Social Entrepreneurship

-Part one of the capstone experience required for completion of the business administration major.
-An examination of the activities involved in the planning, establishing, and launching a business enterprise.
+Social Entrepreneurship is Part one of the capstone experience required for completion of the Business Administration Major and Social Entrepreneurship Minor.
+An examination of the activities involved in the planning, establishing, and launching a social business enterprise.
 Students will explore the various start-up options for businesses and non-profits, then prepare a business plan for the proposed enterprise.

-Prerequisites: Senior status in the business or economics major.
+Senior status in the Business Major or Social Entrepreneurship Minor.